onevcat/Kingfisher/README.md

 ```

 Kingfisher will download the image from `url`, send it to both memory cache and disk cache, and display it in `imageView`.
-When you set with the same URL later, the image will be retrieved from the cache and shown immediately.
+When you set it with the same URL later, the image will be retrieved from the cache and shown immediately.

 It also works if you use SwiftUI: